Our Top Picks

 Insight – Make sure to clean your brushes and tools after use.
 To clean your brushes and trays, you can use paint thinner or mineral spirits.

-How to Paint A Coffee Table: Sealing and Protecting the Paint
+How to Paint a Coffee Table: Sealing and Protecting the Paint

 Sealant Options